dlang/DIPs/DIPs/1NNN-MHH.md

     __PRETTY_FUNCTION__
 +   __ATTRIBUTE__
 ```
-It will always resolve to a string array literal.
+It will always resolve to a string array literal - A user-defined attribute may be attached to one *or more* declarations, necessitating the use of `string[]` rather than `string` (See examples below).
 ```D
 void main(string[] args)
 {